Vichyssoise? Yes. Loaded baked potato soup? Mmm hmm...

 WILD RAMP SOUP?
 Oh, yes!
 The color of this Springtime soup is a bright green because of the ramp leaves that are incorporated.
-If you are lucky enough to find these garlicky gems, you are fortunate indeed.
-I think they are in season for all of 10 minutes....
+If you are lucky enough to find these garlicky delights, you are fortunate indeed.
+I think they are in season for all of about 10 minutes....

 Hardly anyone even knows what they are where I live.
 They look like green onions with a purplish colored stem with 2 leaves that resemble long spinach leaves.
 This is a SPRING SOUP!
 Although, the day I made it- there was a freak snow storm and I ended up with about 5 inches of snow in my yard.
 My friend nicknamed it Leprechaun Soup. —Miss_Karen

 slices of bacon